gooch/sustainable_energy_without_the_hot_air/book.md

 car.”^[See this chapter’s notes (p19) for the awful details.
 (Every chapter has endnotes giving references, sources, and details of arguments.]

 In a climate where people don’t understand the numbers, newspapers, campaigners, companies, and politicians can get away with murder.

-We need simple numbers, and we need the numbers to be comprehen-sible, comparable, and memorable.
+We need simple numbers, and we need the numbers to be comprehensible, comparable, and memorable.

-With numbers in place, we will be better placed to answer questionssuch as these:
+With numbers in place, we will be better placed to answer questions such as these:

 1. Can a country like Britain conceivably live on its own renewable energy sources?
 2. If everyone turns their thermostats one degree closer to the outside temperature, drives a smaller car, and switches off phone chargers when not in use, will an energy crisis be averted?
 3. Should the tax on transportation fuels be significantly increased?
 Should speed-limits on roads be halved?
 4. Is someone who advocates windmills over nuclear power stations “an enemy of the people”?
-5. If climate change is “a greater threat than terrorism,” should govern-ments criminalize “the glorification of travel” and pass laws against “advocating acts of consumption”?
+5. If climate change is “a greater threat than terrorism,” should governments criminalize “the glorification of travel” and pass laws against “advocating acts of consumption”?
 6. Will a switch to “advanced technologies” allow us to eliminate carbon dioxide pollution without changing our lifestyle?
 7. Should people be encouraged to eat more vegetarian food?
 8. Is the population of the earth six times too big?